 Estate Planning may be defined as planning for your lifetime care and for your after-death arrangements, as well as planning for the orderly and efficient disposition of assets to achieve your goals.
 Estate Planning involves documents, but should be thought of as a process.
-Estate Planning may include significant planning to reduce and/or eliminate federal gift, estate, and/ or generation skipping transfer taxes, and/or Indiana inheritance taxes.
+Estate Planning may include significant planning to reduce and/or eliminate federal gift, estate, and/or generation skipping transfer taxes.
 Your personal financial planning should be coordinated with your estate planning.

 Unless otherwise indicated, this brochure is applicable only to citizens of the United States who are residents of Indiana.
 This brochure is not intended, and may not be relied upon, as legal advice.
-Please consult with an attorney of the Estate and Wealth Transfer Planning Team of Dobbs Legal Group, for advice with respect to your estate planning.
+Please consult with an attorney of Dobbs Legal Group, for advice with respect to your estate planning.